-TMA4300 Computer Intensive Statistical Methods Exercise 1, Spring 2017
+TMA4300 Computer Intensive Statistical Methods Exercise 1, Spring 2021

-Note: Solutions of Problems C and D must be handed in no later than 20 February 2017, 16:00.
-All answers including derivations, computer code and graphics (preferably in one pdf document) should be submitted to
+Note: Solutions must be handed in no later than February 12th, 16:00.
+All answers including derivations, computer code and graphics (all in one pdf document!) should be submitted in Blackboard as specified in the course home page.